Moving to Ventura County?

 There is easy access here to Highway 101 and destination Collections Shopping Center, including a Whole Foods, Target and many brand name, chain stores.

-Port Hueneme, Slower Paced and Gorgeous Ocean Access
+Slower Paced and Gorgeous Ocean Access

 Central Ventura County